 \section{The Whitehead group expressed via the first Betti number}

-In the original paper due to Cuntz and Krieger \cite{CK} it was shown that $K_0$ and $K_1$ of the Cuntz-Krieger $C^*$- algebra $ {\cal O}_A$, associated to any finite 0-1 matrix A are, respectively, co-kernel and kernel of the map $ (Id - A^t): Z^n \to Z^n$.
+In the original paper due to Cuntz and Krieger \cite{CK} it was shown that $K_0$ and $K_1$ of the Cuntz-Krieger $C^*$- algebra $ {\cal O}_A$, associated with any finite 0-1 matrix A are, respectively, co-kernel and kernel of the map $ (Id - A^t): Z^n \to Z^n$.

-This fact was later generalized in \cite{PR} to the Cuntz-Krieger $C^*$- algebra $ {\cal O}_A$, associated in the same way to infinite 0-1 matrix A, with finite number of 'ones' in any row.
-The graph algebra we consider, as it is mentioned in Introduction, is a Cuntz-Krieger algebra associated to an infinite matrix, constructed from the graph by certain rules.
-So this result is applicable here and making use of this we will prove the following.
+This fact was later generalized in \cite{PR} to the Cuntz-Krieger $C^*$- algebra $ {\cal O}_A$, associated in the same way with an infinite 0-1 matrix A, with a finite number of 'ones' in any row.
+The graph algebra we consider, as mentioned in the Introduction, is a Cuntz-Krieger algebra associated with an infinite matrix, constructed from the graph by certain rules.
+So this result is applicable here and making use of this we will prove the following theorem.